sighingnow/jekyll-gitbook/_pages/CCAI.md

 # Configure Dialogflow CX Virutal Agent

 ## Introduction

-This document describes how to configure the Dialogflow CX Virtual Agent.
+This lab describes how to configure the Dialogflow CX Virtual Agent.

 ### Prerequisites